-Package Insert: Information for the User
+Package Leaflet: Information for the User

 Triptorelin

-Read this entire package insert carefully before starting to use this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-Decapeptyl monthly is also indicated in women for the treatment ofendometriosis, uterine fibroids, female infertility, andearly-stage hormone-sensitive breast cancer in premenopausal women who have received chemotherapyand in children, for central precocious puberty.
+Decapeptyl Monthly is also indicated in women for the treatment of endometriosis, uterine fibroids, female infertility, and early-stage hormone-sensitive breast cancer, in premenopausal women who have received chemotherapy, and in children, for central precocious puberty.

-Warnings and precautions:
+Warnings and Precautions:

-Cases of depression have been reported in patients treated with Decapeptyl mensual, which can be severe.
-If you are being treated with Decapeptyl mensual and experience depression, inform your doctor.Your doctor may want to monitor your depression during treatment.
+Depression has been reported in patients treated with Decapeptyl Monthly, which can be severe.
+If you are being treated with Decapeptyl Monthly and experience depression, inform your doctor.
+Your doctor may want to monitor your depression during treatment.

 If you have diabetes or heart problems, inform your doctor.

-You may experience some vaginal bleeding during the first month of treatment.
+During the first month of treatment, you may experience some vaginal bleeding.
 After that, your menstruation will stop.
 Inform your doctor if you continue to experience bleeding after the first month.
-After the last injection, you will start menstruating again in approximately 2 months.
-You should use a non-oral contraceptive method during the first month of treatment and, subsequently, after the last injection, unless the treatment is for infertility.
+After the last injection, you will have your menstruation back after about 2 months.
+You should use a non-hormonal contraceptive method during the first month of treatment and after the last injection, unless the treatment is for infertility.

 If you have a progressive brain tumor, inform your doctor.
 This may change how your doctor decides to treat you.

-The amount of minerals in bones decreases during treatment but returns to normal levels after stopping treatment.
+The amount of minerals in the bones decreases during treatment but returns to normal levels after stopping treatment.

-Other medicines and Decapeptyl mensual:
+Other medicines and Decapeptyl Monthly

-For men:
+For men

-Pregnancy and lactation:
+Pregnancy and Breastfeeding

 Do not use Decapeptyl if you are trying to become pregnant (unless Decapeptyl is part of a treatment for infertility).

-Driving and operating machinery:
+Driving and Using Machines

-Decapeptyl mensual 3.75 mg contains sodium:
+Decapeptyl Monthly 3.75 mg contains sodium

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

 Breast cancer